I would be remiss if I didn’t mention Father John McShane early in my blog. He is the Original Giver of G Street and an inspiration to everyone there.

 He isn’t the only one on G Street that has found peace by serving others.
 Many people have followed in the father’s footsteps and Las Vegas is a better place because of it.
 I truly believe that he’ll be canonized one day.

-It is in honor of Father John McShane that I came up with this recipe.
-It can be served as a side dish or as main dish, in a cup or bowl.
+It is in honor of Father John McShane that I came up with a recipe that I call Holy Mole It can be served as a side dish or as main dish, in a cup or bowl.